-Working bees are held from 9 am to 11 am, usually on the third Sunday and second Thursday each month, except January.
+Bushcare working bees are held from 9 am to 11 am, usually on the third Sunday and last Thursday each month, except January.
 Bush care and weeding are frequent activities.
 The heavy jobs, including construction, are done by Council staff.
-The Friends do the lighter work of bush care, weeding and planting.
+The Friends do the lighter work of bush care, removing invasive weeds and planting.
+The latest working bee calendar is at the end of this page.

 Everyone, experienced volunteers or novices, are invited to join our working bees at any time.
 Inexperienced volunteers will receive assistance from experienced volunteers in identifying plants and carrying out minimal disturbance bushcare.
-Please let the working bee organiser, Bob or Jane, know when you plan to attend for the first time.
+Please let the working bee organisers, Philip (0437 812 870) or Jane (8339 7245), know when you plan to attend for the first time.
 They will ensure you are welcomed.
 Wear sensible protective clothing, boots and gloves.
 The Park has a variety of terrain, and can be wet underfoot.

-To receive reminder notices for the working bees, or to find out more about them, send an email to woorabinda at internode.on.net
+To receive reminder notices for the working bees, or to find out more about them, call Phillip on 0437 812 870.

 - preserve and enhance existing locally indigenous bushland